alema-r/Alessandro-Marcolini-Oniro/docs/README.md

 # Documentation for meta-ohos

-The documentation for `meta-ohos` is written as reST files and can be generated with `sphinx-build` tool:
+The documentation for `meta-ohos` is written as reST files and can be generated by using standard make targets:

 ```
-sphinx-build -C -D html_theme=sphinx_rtd_theme -D project='OpenHarmony Build System and meta-ohos' -D copyright='Huawei Inc' . build
+make
+make clean
 ```

+Building the documentation requires `sphinx-build` to be available on the host.

 # License